salsify/ember-exclaim/README.md

  - `componentPath`: the name to the Ember component to be invoked when this exclaim-ui component is used in the config, as you'd give it to the `{{component}}` helper
  - `shorthandProperty` (optional): the name of a property that should be populated when shorthand notation is used for this component (see above)

+### Metadata Resolution

+The `env` property exposed to ember-exclaim components (see below for details) includes a `metaFor(object, key)` method that component implementations can use to discover more information about their bound values.
+For instance, an `$input` component might call `metaFor(this, 'config.value')` to discover validation rules for its bound value in order to display an error message to the user.

+The `resolveMeta` action on `{{exclaim-ui}}` designates how this metadata is discovered.
+It receives the full path in the environment of the value in question.

+This action should return any relevant information available about the field at `valuePath`.
+Note that, if a component calls `metaFor` on a path that doesn't resolve to a field on the environment, the `resolveMeta` action will not be invoked.

 ## Implementing Components

 The [demo app](https://salsify.github.io/ember-exclaim) for this repo contains [a variety of simple component implementations](tests/dummy/app/components/exclaim-components) that you can use as a starting point for building your own.